Lumber Liquidators Class Action Lawsuit

 Generally, a lawyer files a class action suit on behalf of one or more individuals who have been wronged by the same conduct causing harm to others.
 These individuals seek to become representatives of the others, or Class Representatives.
 As such, the Class Representatives seek compensation from the wrongdoer for themselves and for those similarly situated.

 How this May Affect Consumers

-The Law Offices of Peter G. Angelos, P.C., filed a class action suit against Lumber Liquidators on April 2, 2015, alleging that laminate flooring sold to consumers contained harmful levels of formaldehyde above the limits set by CARB and the Formaldehyde Standards for Composite Wood Products Act.
+Peter Angelos, P.C., filed a class action suit against Lumber Liquidators on April 2, 2015, alleging that laminate flooring sold to consumers contained harmful levels of formaldehyde above the limits set by CARB and the Formaldehyde Standards for Composite Wood Products Act.
 The class action suit seeks damages on behalf of Marylanders who unwittingly purchased formaldehyde-laden flooring from Lumber Liquidators.
 If you believe that you have purchased flooring from Lumber Liquidators that could be contaminated, you may be eligible to have your flooring tested.